golmschenk/qusi/docs/source/tutorials/basic_transit_identification_dataset_construction.md

     return list(Path('data/spoc_transit_experiment/train/positives').glob('*.fits'))
 ```

 This functions says to create a `Path` object for a directory at `data/spoc_transit_experiment/train/positives`.
-Then, it obtains all the files ending with the `.fits` extension.
+Then, it obtains all the files ending with the `.fits` extension within that directory.
 It puts that in a list and returns that list.
 In particular, `qusi` expects a function that takes no input parameters and outputs a list of `Path`s.

 In our example code, we've split the data based on if it's train, validation, or test data and we've split the data based on if it's positive or negative data.
 And we provide a function for each of the 6 permutations of this, which is almost identical to what's above.
 You can see the above function and other 5 similar functions near the top of `scripts/dataset.py`.